Sacred Crafting

 I am often surprised at the incredible uniqueness that can flow through each individual.
 This excites me, and what I wish to celebrate more here on earth.

 What would a suitable ritual look like for you?
 To cleanse and create space for your tools and materials so you can begin clear and focused.
+Smudging your tools and materials you are using.
+Coming to a deep sense of gratitude for your crafting materials.

 There are moments for some, where they are bursting with ideas, for others they look from the sidelines at times with a deep sense of yearning.